kanduri/cscs-docs/docs/software/sciapps/gromacs.md

 ### How to Run

-To start a job, 2 bash scripts are required: a standard SLURM submission script, and a wrapper to start the CUDA MPS daemon (in order to have multiple MPI ranks per GPU).
+To start a job, 2 bash scripts are required: a standard SLURM submission script, and a [wrapper to start the CUDA MPS daemon][ref-slurm-gh200-single-rank-per-gpu] (in order to have multiple MPI ranks per GPU).

-The CUDA MPS wrapper here: [Oversubscription of GPU cards](https://confluence.cscs.ch/spaces/KB/pages/859015189/Oversubscription+of+GPU+cards)

 The wrapper script above needs to be made executable with `chmod +x mps-wrapper.sh`.